 Yes.
 A driver can continue to work beyond the end of the 14th hour of the day, but may not drive a commercial motor vehicle unless eligible to use a special exception.
 The additional on-duty time will reduce on-duty time available under the 60/70-hour time limit.

 Do mechanics and other "occasional" drivers fall under the hours-of-service rules?

 Yes, every driver of a commercial motor vehicle must comply with the hours-of-service rules.
 A driver is anyone who gets behind the wheel of a "commercial motor vehicle" as defined in 49 CFR §390.5 (or as defined in state regulations governing intrastate commerce).
-Drivers do not necessarily need a record of duty status (log) if they can claim the 100- or 150-air-mile exceptions in 49 CFR §395.1(e).
+Drivers do not necessarily need a record of duty status (log) if they can claim a short-haul (150 air-mile) exception as described in 49 CFR §395.1(e).

 What are "property-carrying" and "passenger-carrying" vehicles?

 Under the federal hours-of-service regulations, any commercial motor vehicle (CMV) as defined in 49 CFR §390.5 that is not a "passenger-carrying" vehicle will be considered a "property-carrying" vehicle.
 If a driver is operating a CMV "designed or used to transport more than 8 passengers (including the driver) for compensation," or "designed or used to transport more than 15 passengers, including the driver, and is not used to transport passengers for compensation," then the driver would be considered to be "passenger-carrying" under the hours of service regulations - regardless of whether there were actually any passengers on the vehicle.
 This would include, for example, new buses being driven from manufacturer to dealer.
 If passengers (more than 8 or 15 depending on the circumstances) were being carried in the back of a straight truck, that truck would be "passenger-carrying" at that time.